forax/java-guide/guide/chapter07-interface.md

 # Interface
-Java is a typed language, even if you don't explicitly write a type the compiler you compute the type of every variables Once you start to want to mix several records, you need to declare common type between records, such type are known as interface
+Java is a typed language, even if you don't explicitly write a type the compiler you compute the type of every variables Once you start to want to mix several records, you may need to declare common type between records, such type are known as interface

 ## The problem